tokuma09/Julia_macro/README.md

 This repo contains some codes to solve dynamic general equilibrium models.

-If you find some mistakes, please let me know.
+If you find some mistakes or know the more efficient method, please let me know.